 necklace or ring for yourself, daughter, or a grandchild and

 you can repair that favorite piece of jewelry (or we can

 repair it for you).
-Meetings are held on the second
+October through April meetings are held on the

 posted).
 To join the club, annual dues are $20.00.

 TO GET YOU STARTED, the Club will furnish the materials for

 The workshop is open Monday through Friday, 8:30 a.m. -